Ask a COVID-19 Question

 - You may not travel from the United States to a country on the list to get around the travel restrictions.

 As of Friday, May 15, the land borders between Latvia, Lithuania, and Estonia are open to individuals with no symptoms of respiratory problems and who have not traveled outside of the Baltic region in the past 14 days.
 Individuals traveling to and from Latvia, Lithuania, and Estonia who meet these requirements will not be subjected to the 14-day quarantine

-- On May 18, 2020, Air Baltic will resume daily flights from Riga Airport to Frankfurt, Oslo, Tallinn, and Vilnius.
-For information on the flights please visit the Air Baltics Travel Updates page.
+- Air Baltic has resumed flights from Riga Airport to various destinations in Europe including Frankfurt, Oslo, Helsinki, Amsterdam, Tallinn, Vilnius and others.
+For information on the flights please visit the Air Baltics Timetables page.
 To book a flight, please go to the Air Baltic Home page

 From Estonia and Lithuania:

 - For up-to-date information on departure options from Estonia, please visit the COVID-19 Page and Alerts and Messages on the website of the U.S. Embassy in Estonia for up-to-date departure information from Estonia.

 - For up-to-date information on departure options from Lithuania, please visit the COVID-19 Page and Alerts and Messages on the website of the U.S. Embassy in Lithuania.